lambci/docker-lambda/README.md

 # To use a different runtime from the default Node.js v4.3
 docker run -v "$PWD":/var/task lambci/lambda:build-nodejs6.10

-# Run custom commands on the build container
+# Run custom commands on a build container
-docker run lambci/lambda:build java -version
+docker run lambci/lambda:build aws --version

-# To run an interactive session on the build container
+# To run an interactive session on a build container
-docker run -it lambci/lambda:build bash
+docker run -it lambci/lambda:build-python3.6 bash
 ```

 Using the Node.js module (`npm install docker-lambda`) – for example in tests: